-College students interested in career exploration can attend SDI’s DREAM BIG Career Exploration Camp to learn more about careers our partner companies offer.
-The Career Exploration Camp takes place every summer.
-Learn more about the DREAM BIG program and upcoming events here (insert DREAM BIG link within this sentence).
+College students interested in career exploration can attend SDI’s Dream Big Career Camp to learn more about careers our partner companies offer.
+Career Camp takes place every summer.
+Learn more about the Dream Big program and upcoming events here.

 We also encourage that students visit their campus career center to take available assessments that help students find career paths that match their skills and interests.